Cost of Contact Lenses

 Some contact lens brands run rebate programs that can reduce your final out-of-pocket cost after purchase.
 Check the rebate terms before ordering so you know the eligible product, quantity, deadline, and documents you'll need.

-You can also look for site discounts and AutoRefill savings.
+You can also look for site discounts and ways to save on contacts through AutoRefill.
 If you wear the same contacts regularly, AutoRefill can help you stay stocked and save on future orders without manually reordering every time you run low.

 5. Use Insurance Benefits and Keep Your Prescription Current

-If your vision plan includes out-of-network benefits, you may be able to submit your contact lens purchase for reimbursement.
+If your vision plan includes out-of-network benefits, you may be able to buy contact lenses online with insurance and submit your purchase for reimbursement.
 Keep your invoice, review your insurer's claim steps, and submit the paperwork within the required timeline.

 A current prescription also helps prevent delays.
 If your prescription has expired, your order can't move forward until it's updated or verified.
 Keeping it current makes it easier to reorder when you need more lenses and avoid last-minute exam costs or rush purchases.